robertocamp/gd5gofcd/README.md

   3. convert this into an endpoint in the progam: "/stack"
   4. **branch complete:**  "stack"
   5. convert the "int" strings to time.Time (if possible!)
-  6. from another handler, put up another endpoint that just contains the "items" array from the "fullstack" API
+  6. from another handler, put up another endpoint that just contains the "items" array from the "fullstack" API, **sorted by creation_date**

 ## API testing
 ### run local:
 - `go run app.go`